 How to get involved

-Want to get involved with Mission Georgia efforts towards saving refugees throughout Georgia?
+Want to know how you can get involved with Mission Georgia efforts towards confronting human trafficking in Georgia?
 Get started below: